Chapter 22. Programming

 LEMDO has thousands of <ref> elements that point to editions, anthologies, components therein, and to resources outside LEMDO.
 These are all processed into HTML hyperlinks for the static site.

 Our processing does not do anything with <ref> elements in PDFs.
-Any pointing you do inside a portfolio with the <ref> element will result in nothing in a PDF.
+Any pointing you do inside a file with the <ref> element will result in nothing in a PDF.

 The <ref> and <ptr> elements can co-exist because they are pointing to xml:ids, but only the <ptr> element can be converted to strings at build time in LaTeX.